 The conglomerate had made a mistake.
 The manager may have been competent, but - appearances notwithstanding - showed no special talent or experience for operating in Asia.

-Read more > FT.com
+Read more about this story from the source > FT.com